carpentries-incubator/ReproducibleResearch/episodes/step1Folders.md

 #### Raw data

 Keep a copy of your raw data backed up elsewhere, and never alter it.
-This means if you realise early in your work, there has been an error introduced into the data, you can retrieve a raw copy and reanalyse it.
+This means if you realise early in your work, there has been an error introduced into the data, you can retrieve a raw copy and re-analyse it.

 ::::::::::::::::::::::::::::::::::::::::::::::: instructor